 Samarcand Training Academy

-Occupying 430 acres in Moore County, Samarcand Training Academy provides basic, in-service and advanced training for DPS law enforcement agencies, as well as correctional officers, probation/parole officers and juvenile justice employees.
-Other local, state and federal agencies also may conduct training at the facility from time to time.
+Occupying 460 acres in Moore County, and 113 acres in Montgomery County, Samarcand Training Academy provides basic, in-service, and advanced training for state law enforcement agencies, as well as juvenile justice officers and counselors.
+Many other local, and federal agencies also conduct training at Samarcand.

-Samarcand offers 11 classrooms, dormitory space to house 172 students and 14 instructors, a newly constructed dining hall, and a firearms training center with two ranges and a range house..
-The campus also includes a state-of-the-art use of force training simulator, and an obstacle and conditioning course.
+Samarcand offers 11 classrooms, dormitory space to house 172 students and 14 instructors, a dining hall, a gym, and a firearms training center with two ranges, and a tachouse.
+The campus also includes a state-of-the-art use of force training simulator, and other virtual training platforms, as well as an obstacle and conditioning course.

 Samarcand's Mission